-Other Directorships: Canadian National Railway Company, White Mountains Insurance Group Ltd., Santander Consumer USA and director or trustee of various Franklin Templeton mutual funds.
-Former Director, RTI International, H.J.
+Other Directorships: Canadian National Railway Company, White Mountains Insurance Group Ltd. and Santander Consumer USA.
+She also serves as a director or trustee of Franklin Templeton mutual funds.
+Former Director, RTI International and H.J.
 Heinz Company.

 Ms. Holiday brings deep public policy and governance expertise to the Hess board.
 The first woman to serve as General Counsel of the Treasury Department, Ms. Holiday possesses strong corporate governance and regulatory expertise, as well as legal and managerial experience in both the private and public sectors.
 She has also served in a directorship capacity across a diverse range of industries throughout her career.
 Ms. Holiday currently chairs our corporate governance and nominating committee.